Michaelm999/Project-4-server/README.md

 For a more detailed view of my work, as well as my user stories, you can find it here on my  [Trello Board](https://trello.com/b/cIKqkmI2/project-4).

 --
-# Unsolved Problems/Future Features
+# Future Features
-There are a number of additional features that I was unable to bring into the project as of yet.
+There are a few additional features that I am unable to bring into the project as of yet.
-Many of these features pertain to the user's page.
-While i can show some user information, I plan to show to have a list of questions the user have asked.
-I also plan to have the ability for user's to edit their personal information.
+One major feature I wish to add pertains to the user's page.
+While I can show some user information,, and can edit the user's information, I would like to have the user page show a list of questions the user has asked, for reference purposes.

 --